 Finger Root – this essential oil is part of the ginger family.
-If an upset stomach occurs, or even constipation due to travel, I dilute a drop of finger root in a tablespoon of coconut oil and massage it gently around her (or my!) belly button in a clockwise rotation.
+If an upset stomach occurs, or even constipation due to travel, I dilute a drop of finger root in a tablespoon of fractionated coconut oil and massage it gently around her (or my!) belly button in a clockwise rotation.
 I do this for about 5 minutes.
 So far, it hasn’t let me down!

 Germ Destroyer – this is another synergy from Plant Therapy.
 I use this one after we have come in contact with a lot of people.
 If she picked up anything, this oil will help reduce any chance of sickness.

-Calm the child – Little TFT actually asks for this blend!
+Calm the child – Little K actually asks for this blend!
 We use it when she is hyperactive (like after a day at Disney) and it calms her down.
 This particular blend I want her to smell, so I put it on her neck after I have it diluted in coconut oil.

 Yes, I take all of the above with me on every trip!
-I take about 3 of them in my quart-size bag of liquids while I pack the rest in my suitcase in an essential oil case.
+Three of them fit in my quart-size bag of liquids while I pack the rest in my suitcase in an essential oil case.